 - Swimsuit: You don’t want to miss out on the Liard River hot springs when you’re camping here, so make sure to bring your swimsuit.
 I personally love my Londre swimsuit — it’s a local BC brand that’s made of recycled plastic bottles and feels (and looks) amazing.

 - Hydration pack: During the summer, there’s potable water at the campground and it’s important to fill up while you can.
-Drinkable water isn’t always the easiest to find in northern BC, so take advantage of it while you can.
-Hydration packs carry more than water bottles, which means you’ll spend less time hunting for water and more time enjoying the north.
+Drinkable water isn’t always the easiest to find in northern BC, so take advantage of it.
+Hydration packs carry more than water bottles, which means you’ll spend less time hunting for water.

-- Quick dry towel: When you’re camping, the last thing you want is a towel that’s soaking wet when you pack up the next day.
-With a quick dry towel, that’s not an issue!
-They work great as extra pillow cushioning or a “blanket” if you need, too.
+- Quick-dry towel: When you’re camping, the last thing you want is a towel that’s soaking wet when you pack up.
+With a quick-dry towel, that’s not an issue!
+They also work great as extra pillow cushioning or a “blanket” if you need it, too.

-- Lightweight camp stove: If you don’t feel like using the campfire to cook (or there’s a fire ban), a lightweight camp stove is perfect for heating up your dinner and making yummy, warm drinks.
-The MSR Pocket Rocket is a great little stove for doing just that!
-(It’s not the same one pictured above, but it performs better than that stove did.)
+- Lightweight camp stove: If you don’t feel like using the campfire to cook (or there’s a fire ban), a lightweight camp stove is perfect for heating up your dinner and making drinks.
+The MSR Pocket Rocket or BioLite CampStove 2 are great little stoves for doing just that!

 Not all provincial parks are created equal.
 Luckily, the Liard River Hot Springs campground is one of the better ones!
 The campground itself is well maintained and private, and the hot springs are beautiful.

-There isn’t much else to do in the area other than soak in the hot springs, but it’s worth spending at least one night at the campground.
+Even though there isn’t much else to do in the area other than soak in the hot springs, it’s worth spending at least one night at the campground.
 We easily filled up our day with two soaks in the hot springs and relaxing in camp.

-I highly, highly recommend going to Liard River Hot Springs!
-I was there only two weeks ago and already can’t wait to go back.
+I can’t recommend Liard River Hot Springs enough!
+Even though I was there only two weeks ago, I’m already scheming how to get back.